ajsaad/cs642-hw3/README.md

 ## Part B: Encryption

 Another colleague decided to build a symmetric encryption scheme.
 These are implemented in `badencrypt.py` and `baddecrypt.py` and are designed to encrypt a sample message to demonstrate the encryption scheme.
-To use this demonstationg software, run:
+To use these demo programs, run:
 ```
 CT=$(python badencrypt.py testkeyfile)
 echo $CT
 python baddecrypt.py testkeyfile $CT
 ```

 Your job is to assess the security of this encryption scheme.
-Your solution will be a Python program `attack.py` that takes as input a ciphertext and modifies the ciphertext so that the decrypted message has a different (and more lucrative) `AMOUNT` field and still passes the verification in `baddecrypt.py`. `attack.py` must do this without access to the keyfile or knowledge of the key.
+Your solution will be a Python program `attack.py` that takes as input a ciphertext and modifies the ciphertext so that the decrypted message has a different (and more lucrative to the recipient) `AMOUNT` field and still passes the verification in `baddecrypt.py`. `attack.py` must do this without access to the keyfile or knowledge of the key.
 You can assume the ciphertext contains the sample message hardcoded in `badencrypt.py`.

 We will test your solution with original versions of `badencrypt.py` and `baddecrypt.py` and with different encryption keys than the test key provided.
 To ensure that `attack.py` produces the correct formatted output, you can run from the command line:
 ```